-- Authorized referrals as described under "Getting a Referral" in this "How to Obtain Services" section - Certain care when you visit the service area of another Region as described under "Receiving Care Outside of Your Home Region" in this "How to Obtain Services" section - Emergency ambulance Services as described under "Ambulance Services" in the "Benefits and Your Cost Share" section - Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section - Out-of-area dialysis care as described under "Dialysis Care" in the "Benefits and Your Cost Share" section - Prescription drugs from Non-Plan Pharmacies as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section - Routine Services associated with Medicare-approved clinical trials as described under "Services Associated with Clinical Trials" in the "Benefits and Your Cost Share" section - As a Member, you are enrolled in one of two Health Plan Regions in California (either our Northern California Region or Southern California Region), called your Home Region.
+- Authorized referrals as described under "Getting a Referral" in this "How to Obtain Services" section - Covered Services received outside of your Home Region Service Area as described under "Receiving Care Outside of Your Home Region Service Area" in this "How to Obtain Services" section - Emergency ambulance Services as described under "Ambulance Services" in the "Benefits and Your Cost Share" section - Emergency Services, Post-Stabilization Care, and Out-of-Area Urgent Care as described in the "Emergency Services and Urgent Care" section - Out-of-area dialysis care as described under "Dialysis Care" in the "Benefits and Your Cost Share" section - Prescription drugs from Non-Plan Pharmacies as described under "Outpatient Prescription Drugs, Supplies, and Supplements" in the "Benefits and Your Cost Share" section - Routine Services associated with Medicare-approved clinical trials as described under "Services Associated with Clinical Trials" in the "Benefits and Your Cost Share" section - As a Member, you are enrolled in one of two Health Plan Regions in California (either our Northern California Region or Southern California Region), called your Home Region.
 The coverage information in this EOC applies when you obtain care in your Home Region.

-Our medical care program gives you access to all of the covered Services you may need, such as routine care with your own personal Plan Physician, hospital care, laboratory and pharmacy Services, Emergency Services, Urgent Care, and other benefits described in this EOC.
+Our medical care program gives you access to all of the covered Services you may need, such as routine care with your own personal Plan Physician, hospital Services, laboratory and pharmacy Services, Emergency Services, Urgent Care, and other benefits described in this EOC.